Ari-Zerner/spogitify/knowledge.md

 Bugs and improvements:
-- [ ] Let users configure their own GitHub repository
+- [ ] Add flash messages for UI feedback
+- [ ] Use HTML templates instead of writing HTML in Python